History of the Student Symposium

 The goal was to arrange a panel discussion featuring four to six students representing various grade levels from elementary to high school and from different jurisdictions.
 We identified three topics from which each participant could choose; these topics were intended to be current with issues of the day, such as the emergence of technology in schools, school violence, and school uniforms.
 The topics varied from year to year, but some themes prevailed with a bit of updating, as we can see!
 At that time, there were several PDK members who were principals, and they were asked to select two or three students from their schools to participate.
 Initial student symposia included students from Ross Elementary (Gloria Smith), Rudolph Elementary (Thomas Jones), Shepherd Elementary (Dr. Katherine James), and Anacostia High School (Dr. Mildred Musgrove).
 A date was chosen for the event, and students began to prepare.
 In later years, we tried to schedule the symposium in November, during American Education Week .

 The first few symposia were held at The American University, our sponsoring institution.
 Dinner was included, and at times students would provide brief entertainment as well (e.g., The Emeralds of Shepherd Choir).
 As time went on, other venues were chosen, including the Martin Luther King Library, the Sumner School, and other schools.
 More and more schools began to participate, as our chapter grew and the members reached out to their own schools.
-The formats changed a bit as well; some symposia featured students of only one level (e.g., elementary) or one school; on one occasion, students presented a debate; on another occasion, the presentations were competitive; in recent years, the symposia were held during the school day so that teachers and their classes could attend; for the past two years, the symposium has taken place at Ridgecrest Elementary School (Hyattsville, Maryland) during the evening hours so parents could attend more easily.
+The formats changed a bit as well; some symposia featured students of only one level (e.g., elementary) or one school; on one occasion, students presented a debate; on another occasion, the presentations were competitive; in recent years, the symposia were held during the school day so that teachers and their classes could attend; the symposium has taken place at Ridgecrest Elementary School (Hyattsville, Maryland) and Dr. Charles R. Drew Elementary School (Silver Spring, MD).
 The chapter has hosted a reception and provided small school supply prizes to recognize the students’ efforts and participation.

 Our chapter members have become more and more involved, often going to the schools of the students who would be presenting and assisting them with understanding the event and planning their topics.
 Members have also donated their time and talents in offering guidance for science expos, Read Across America celebrations with students, preparing certificates, rewards, and gifts for the students, as well as for their teachers and principals.